nmbrgts/simple-rest-api/README.md

 ### Design
 The API is designed around a course review website.
 Users may create an account and use it to add courses to the existing list of courses and post reviews for these courses.
 The API has three main resources: **users**, **courses** and **reviews** of courses posted by users.
 Each of these resources has two endpoints **api/v1/[resource]** to access a full list of records and  **api/v1/[resource]/[id]** for accessing individual records.

 All list resources allow users to view a full list of the respective resource through GET method and allow authenticated users to create new entries through POST method.
 POST methods on the course list and review list are reserved for authenticated users, but allowed on the user resource to provide users with a way to register their account.
 Individual record resources allow GET, PUT and DELETE methods for viewing, updating and removing entries.
-PUT and DELETE are reserved for authenticated users and is only allowed on entries that the user created.
+PUT and DELETE are reserved for authenticated users.

 Authentication is handled through Basic HTTP Authentication with an option to use a time limited  token.
 This token can be obtained by a user through GET request at the **api/v1/users/token** and times out after 1 hour.
 Passwords are hashed for internal use and are only exposed to the user through the creation of their own account or updating their account information.
 ### Implementation